awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_nodejs.md

 1. You create an AWS Lambda function that evaluates whether your Amazon S3 Glacier vaults comply with your account requirements\.

-1. You create a custom rule named **evaluate\-glacier\-vaults ** and then assign your AWS Lambda function to the rule\.
+1. You create a Custom Lambda rule named **evaluate\-glacier\-vaults ** and then assign your AWS Lambda function to the rule\.

 1. AWS Config invokes your Lambda function and then evaluates the Amazon S3 Glacier vaults against your rule\.